davidrg/ckwin/doc/compilers.md

-Like C-Kermit on Unix, C-Kermit for Windows supports a range of different compilers capable of targeting different versions of the operating system.
+Like C-Kermit on Unix, C-Kermit for Windows supports a range of different compilers capable of targeting different versions of the operating system on different CPU arhitectures.

-This table outlines Which compilers you can use to target which versions of Windows, and what features you loose (or gain) in the process.
+This table outlines which compilers you can use to target which versions of Windows, and what features you loose (or gain) in the process.

 For the best security, always use the most recent compiler you